GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

-The start position of the green box, however, does change, but since it's been moved partially out of the viewport, the invisible area is not considered when calculating the impact fraction.
+The start position of the green box, however, does change, but since it's been moved partially out of the viewport, the invisible area is not considered when calculating the _impact fraction_.
 The union of the visible areas for the green box in both frames (illustrated by the red, dotted rectangle) is the same as the area of the green box in the first frame&mdash;50% of the viewport.
 The _impact fraction_ is `0.5`.

 The _distance fraction_ is illustrated with the purple arrow.
-The green box has moved down by about 14% of the viewport so the distance fraction is `0.14`.
+The green box has moved down by about 14% of the viewport so the _distance fraction_ is `0.14`.

 The layout shift score is `0.5 x 0.14 = 0.07`.